microsoft/WindowsProtocolTestSuites/TestSuites/FileServer/docs/FileServerUserGuide.md

 For more information about turning off the firewall on Windows platforms, see section [5.3.13 Turn off Firewalls](#5.3.13).

-3. Install the required software, as described in section [3.4 Software Requirements](#3.4), which includes installing the **FileServer-TestSuite-ServerEP.msi** package onto the Driver computer.
+3. Install the required software, as described in section [3.4 Software Requirements](#3.4), which includes downloading and extracting the **FileServer-TestSuite-ServerEP.zip (tar.gz) ** package onto the Driver computer.

 4. For x64-based machines, start Windows PowerShell (x64) with Administrator privileges by right-clicking the Windows **Start** menu and selecting **Windows Power Shell (Admin)**; then type following command: